 Extraction of PAH from samples

-Ten-gram (10g sample was weighed and quantitatively transferred into a 500 mL beaker.
-6g sodium sulphate was added and extracted using 300 ml n hexane.
+Ten-gram (10g) sample was weighed and quantitatively transferred into a 500 mL beaker.
+6g sodium sulphate was added and extracted using 300 ml n-hexane.
 The filtrate was concentrated.
 A 10 mL of acetonitrile was added to the sample and place in a shaker for 2 minutes.
 An additional 10 mL portion of acetonitrile was added, and the separating funnel closed tightly and placed on a horizontal shaker.
 It was then set to shake continuously for 30 minutes at 300 rpm/min and finally allowed to stand for 5 minutes to sufficiently separate the phases.
 A 10 mL of the supernatant was carefully taken and dried over 2 g anhydrous magnesium sulphate through filter paper into 50 mL round bottom flask.
 This was then concentrated to about 1mL using the rotary evaporator, and made ready for silica clean up step.

 Clean-Up of extract (purification using Silica SPE cartridge)